 Information about the Joint Venture's major fund (General Fund) is detailed in the Fund Financial Statements Section of the financial statements.
 This fund is accounted for using the modified accrual basis of accounting.
-All governmental funds had total revenues of \$947,126 and expenditures of \$618,428.
-The revenues exceeded expenses by \$328,698.
+All governmental funds had total revenues of \$1,009,544 and expenditures of \$681,464.
+The revenues exceeded expenses by \$328,080.

-As the Joint Venture completed the year, its governmental fund had a fund balance of \$2,022,938 in 2022 as compared to \$1,694,240 in 2021.
-The increase resulted from local sales taxes and intergovernmental state sales tax increasing significantly with the play of a normal minor league baseball season at the stadium facility while the 2021 year only reflected half of a shortened minor league baseball season.
-Operating expenses increased due to higher utilities and maintenance expenses.
-Fiscal year 2021 reflected only half of a normal minor league baseball season as the entire 2020 summer season was cancelled due to the Covid 19 pandemic.
+As the Joint Venture completed the year, its governmental fund had a fund balance of \$2,351,018 in 2023 as compared to \$2,022,938 in 2022.
+The increase resulted from local sales taxes and intergovernmental state sales tax increasing as the local economy continued to grow along with an increase in tourism in the area.
+Operating expenses increased due to higher contracted management and security services, utilities services and maintenance expenses.
 When compared to normal annual expenditures for governmental operations, we consider our fund balance to place the Joint Venture in a very strong financial position to carry out its mission.